mssjeong/ExactConfidenceIntervals.jl/README.md

 # ExactCI.jl

 A Julia package that calculates the exact confidence intervals of maximum likelihood estimators.
+An implementation of the method proposed in Jeong (2023).

 ## Installation